-As a local to this project, I was thrilled when Ze'ev asked me to photograph it back in 2022.
+I was thrilled when Ze'ev asked me to photograph this project.
 After seeing the care and dedication that went into its construction, I was eager to help showcase the skills and craftsmanship involved through careful and patient photography.
 The images would ultimately be used to help with archives, bids for future work and submissions for awards.
-It was an honour to play my part in helping turn the judges eyes and attention to the project, and I'm thrilled with the deserved success they have achieved.
-I hope this project leads to many more opportunities to work together, creating positive outcomes in 2023 and beyond.
+It was an honour to play my part in helping turn the judges eyes and attention to the project, and I'm thrilled with the deserved success they have achieved so far - already picking up a CFCI award in 2023.
+I hope this project leads to many more opportunities to work together, creating positive outcomes in the future.
 Well done to all those involved in the build.

 Want to see more?
 There are more photos from the project on my website here.

 There is no doubt that winning industry awards is a significant milestone for architects and design firms.
 They not only validate hard work but bring with them numerous benefits, such as increased credibility, exposure, a competitive edge, and even improved employee morale and retention.

 As part of winning these awards, the presentation of the project submission is also essential, and high-quality photography plays a critical role in achieving recognition for excellence in the field.

 First and foremost, high-quality photography shows the design and aesthetics of the project, highlighting creativity and attention to detail.
 Judges and clients are drawn to projects that are visually appealing, and through experience in being part of submissions which subsequently won RIBA National Awards and RIBA House of the Year titles, I've seen first-hand that photographs can make all the difference.